AlphabetsAlphabets/UMA/README.md

 # Using UMA
 All you need to make sure.
 Is to have all the files downloaded.
 And you need the Firefox web browser.
 As well as the `ghostery.xpi` which will be provided.
 Install all required files in `requirements.txt`.
 Run the python file `use.py` in terminal.

 # Why use UMA?
 UMA has the ability to download any media you are currenly playing.
 Such as a song you really like.
 Just enter "download" in the terminal and it will download the desired file into a directory called "media".

-# UMA's development
-UMA is still in development, as most things are still unusable.
-Currently working features are as follows:
-1. Displaying videos/content that is up next.
-Similar to YouTube where there is a bar, with all the other videos you can choose from.

 ### Known limitations
 1. Unable to display the following content available.
 Similar to YouTube, where there is a column with all other videos you can possible choose from.